mindmelting/backbone-collection-multisort/README.md

 A couple of small functions to assist in sorting on multiple attributes in Backbone Collections.

-If the first attributes are the same, then it iterate down to further attributes set in an array.
+If the first attributes are the same, then it will iterate down to further attributes set in an array.

 Use by calling: